AndroDoge/xcontroller/README.md

 ---

 ## 📜 License
-Add your chosen license (MIT / Apache-2.0 / etc.).
+MIT

 ---

 ## ⭐ Support
 If this bot helps harden your Telegram infrastructure:
-- Star the repo
+- Fork the repo
 - Open well‑scoped issues
 - Propose policy extensions

-Happy controlling. 🛡
+Happy controlling. 🛡 And use Linux!